 These easy-to-grow mounds of white, pink, or purple, honey- scented flowers work well in containers or casual landscaping situations.
 Useful for carpeting, edging, bulb cover; temporary filler in rock garden or perennial border; between flagstones; in window boxes.
-Plants are low and branching, trailing to 1 ft. high and wide, with narrow or lance-shaped leaves 2 in. long.
+Plants are low and branching, trailing to 1 feet high and wide, with narrow or lance-shaped leaves 2 inches long.
 Crowded clusters of tiny, four- petaled white flowers attract bees.
 Native to the Mediterranean.
 In most areas, blooms from spring to frost.
 In the Coastal and Tropical South, it may go dormant during hottest period, but flowering will resume when weather cools.
 Seeds are some- times included in wildflower mixes or erosion-control mixes for bare or disturbed earth.

 Sweet alyssum is a dependable, easy-to-grow annual that takes almost any soil and blooms from seed in six weeks.
 If you shear plants back by half and fertilize about four weeks after they come into bloom, new growth will make another crop of flowers, and plants won't become rangy.